thejoshwolfe/git-vendor/README.md

 - [x] Support for also vendoring the submodules of a vendored project while following the proper commit pointers.
 (They can be omitted with a file name based exclude rule.)
 - [x] Proper documentation for command line interface and config file.
     - [x] Cleanup argparse CLI so that more options are accepted as positional arguments.
 E.g. `git-vendor mv --dir a/b/c --new-dir a/z/c` should instead be expressible as `git-vendor mv a/{b,z}/c` (in Bash).
-- [ ] Unit tests for corner case error handling.
-(Code coverage?)
+- [x] Unit tests for corner case error handling.
-    - [ ] Probably should suppress stack traces on all `CalledProcessError`.
-    - [ ] Don't show AssertionError stack traces for invalid user input.
 - [x] Audit local named ref usage and how it relates to objects being orphaned and gc'ed too soon, or perhaps never being gc'ed when they should.
+- [ ] Examples in documentation.
 - [ ] Declare 1.0 stable, and move the remaining unfinished items in this list to GitHub Issues.

 ## Reference